Fate of many-body localization in an Abelian lattice gauge theory: Disordered U(1) QLM on ladders

-where each $R_\square$ is an independently chosen random number from the uniform distribution $[-1/2,1/2]$ whose specification on all the elementary plaquettes defines a single disorder realization of $\mathcal{H}_{\rm dis}$, $\alpha \geq 0$ and is a dimensionless characterization for the strength of disorder, with $\alpha=0$ ($\alpha \rightarrow \infty$) representing zero (infinite) disorder.
-The operator $\Okins$ changes the orientation of the electric flux loops around an elementary plaquette from clockwise to anticlockwise and vice versa (Fig.~\ref{fig:latticesetup}, bottom panel), and annihilates non-flippable plaquettes. $\Opots$ is a diagonal counting operator in the electric flux basis, where each flippable (non-flippable) plaquette is counted as $1$ ($0$) (Fig.~\ref{fig:latticesetup}, bottom panel).
 This Hamiltonian has a local $U(1)$ symmetry generated by the Gauss law $G_{\mathbf{r}} = \sum_{\mu} (E_{\mathbf{r},\hat{\mu}} - E_{\mathbf{r-\hat{\mu}},\hat{\mu}})$.
 The physical states $|\psi\rangle$ satisfy $G_{\mathbf{r}}|\psi\rangle=0$ which implies that in-coming and out-going electric fluxes add up to zero on each site (see Fig.~\ref{fig:latticesetup}, top panel for an example of such an electric flux configuration), resulting in no background charge at any site, and providing a constrained Hilbert space.
 The total electric flux winding around the lattice in a given periodic direction is a conserved quantity as well, related to a $U(1)$ center symmetry, and causes the Hilbert space to break up into distinct topological sectors, characterized by a pair of integer winding numbers $(W_x, W_y)$.
 We restrict ourselves to the largest such sector with $(W_x, W_y)=(0,0)$.

 The model, without any disorder ($\alpha=0$), has a host of discrete symmetries, including translations by one lattice unit in both directions, discrete rotations and reflections, as well as an internal symmetry of charge conjugation which reverses all the electric fluxes.
 In the presence of disorder ($\alpha \neq 0$), only the internal symmetry survives and the Hilbert space can be block diagonalized into two sectors with an equal number of states, with the charge conjugation quantum number being $C = \pm 1$ using the basis states